 The problem with basing everything on the C-price is that this price is somewhat fluid.
 Usually prices are determined by supply and demand, and to some extent this is true of the C-price.
 The C-price for coffee does not reflect the cost of production, and as such producers may end up in a position where they lose money growing coffee.
 There have been a number of reactions to this problem and the most successful has been the Fair Trade movement, although there are many other sustainable coffee certifications, including those of the Organic Trade Association and Rainforest Alliance.

 There remains some confusion about exactly how Fair Trade works, although it has undoubtedly become a successful tool to help those who wish to purchase coffee with a clear conscience.
 Many people presume that the promises of Fair Trade are far wider reaching than they actually are, and that any coffee could (in theory) be certified as Fair Trade.
 This is not the case.
-And to make matters worse, it is easy for detractors to allege that the farmer is not getting the premium because of the complex nature of financial transactions within the coffee industry.
+To make matters worse, it is easy for detractors to allege that the farmer is not getting the premium because of the complex nature of financial transactions within the coffee industry.

 Fair Trade guarantees to pay a base price that it considers sustainable, or a $0.05/lb. premium above the C-price if the market rises above Fair Trade's base price.
 Fair Trade's model is designed only to work with cooperatives of coffee growers, and as such cannot certify single estates that produce coffee.
 Critics complain about lack of traceability or true guarantee that the money definitely goes to the producers, and isn't diverted through corruption.
 Others criticize the model for providing no incentive to farmers to increase the quality of their coffee.
 This has encouraged many in the speciality coffee industry to change the way they source their coffee, moving away from the commodity model, where coffee is bought at a price determined by global supply and demand and little regard is given to its provenance or quality.